Market Entry FAST TRACK

 - Fully furnished and ready-to-use working space

-- Business address for marketing purposes incl. a separate telephone number
+- Business address with a separate telephone number

 - Secretarial services through a personally assigned coordinator